fivetran/dbt_jira_source/README.md

 # 🤔 Who is the target user of this dbt package?
 - You use Fivetran's [Jira connector](https://fivetran.com/docs/applications/Jira)
 - You use dbt
-- You want a staging layer that cleans, tests, and prepares your GitHub data
+- You want a staging layer that cleans, tests, and prepares your Jira data for analysis
 - (Optional) You want to make use of the [Jira Modeling dbt Package](https://github.com/fivetran/dbt_jira)
 # 🎯 How do I use the dbt package?
 To effectively install this package and leverage the pre-made models, you will follow the below steps:
 ## Step 1: Pre-Requisites
 You will need to ensure you have the following before leveraging the dbt package.
-- **Connector**: Have the Fivetran GitHub connector syncing data into your warehouse.
+- **Connector**: Have the Fivetran Jira connector syncing data into your warehouse.
 - **Database support**: This package has been tested on BigQuery, Snowflake, Redshift, Postgres, and Databricks.
 Ensure you are using one of these supported databases.
 - **dbt Version**: This dbt package requires you have a functional dbt project that utilizes a dbt version within the respective range `>=1.0.0, <2.0.0`.
 ## Step 2: Installing the Package